-Although xanthan gum is generally considered safe, studies indicate a variety of potential side effects, creating demand for substitutes.
+Although xanthan gum is generally considered safe, studies indicate various potential side effects, creating substitute demand.

 If you suffer from soy, gluten, lactose, or corn intolerance, you should avoid products that contain xanthan gum or ask the manufacturer for more specific information in advance.

 With this in mind, wheat- or gluten-free baking does not necessarily mean allergen-free baking.

 Xanthan gum is the product of a fermentation process that typically uses closely planted row crops such as wheat, soybean, and corn (Rosalam et al. 20066).

 These three crops top the list of allergens, each of the genetically engineered foods.

 About 90 percent of the world’s soybean and corn crops are genetically modified organisms (GMOs), also produced in the United States (USDA 20147).